-Joint Farming X-rayed derives its dissenting convictions from an endangered perspective in Indian politics: that of a rural, self-cultivating peasant.
-Charan Singh had an intimate understanding of this life, being the son of a tenant peasant one of "locally dominant peasant community of the cultivating middle classes known for their industriousness and expert skill in the methods of farming, though he started off as a landless peasant".
+to their fundamental principles, but that is not all.
+This book derives its dissenting convictions from an endangered perspective in Indian politics: that of a self-cultivating peasant.
+Charan Singh had intimate understanding of this life, being the son of a tenanted peasant one of "locally dominant peasant community of the cultivating middle classes known for their industriousness and expert skill in the methods of farming, though he started off as a landless peasant".9